Your basket is currently empty!

 As it’s becoming traditional in this blog, half way through January looks like a nice time to talk about last year.
 It’s also my birthday soon, so it feels like a more natural end of year to me.

 I am still in London.
 A place that keeps giving me mixed feelings.
 I broke one of my last year’s resolutions.
 I moved to another place towards northeast, closer to Cambridge, where my daughter lives most of the time, but still near enough to better enjoy London’s happenings and career opportunities.
 And so far, I’m very happy with my decision.
 Decision not taken lightly, as I really liked my previous place and it’s surroundings.
 But a few issues were creeping in… The thermal and noise insulation was terrible.
-I could hear my downstairs neighbours arguing as if they were with me in my living room, not invited.
+I could hear my downstairs neighbours arguing as if they were with me in my living room, uninvited.
 Planes flying from and towards Heathrow airport were almost touching my roof.
 And in windy nights, I just could not sleep.
 So after much consideration, I moved again.
 It’s the fourth time in 4 years…

 So now at my new place I feel more comfortable, and a bit closer to everything that interests me, like photography exhibitions, visiting interesting neighbourhoods and architecture, coffee places, bookshops, museums, music gigs of all sorts… This city, in that regard, is unbeatable.
 In others, more personal ones, this city still feels… Impersonal.
 Two years already here and when wandering around I still feel disconnected.
 Like an eternal tourist.
 Or an invisible ghost.
 No one knows me here, I know no one.
 Well, that’s not strictly true.
 I know people, and I am known to some here.
 But you can walk through enormous crowds in Oxford Street in the previous days to Christmas and still feel lonely.
 I read somewhere that people mostly come here to make a career, not a life.
 Once they get what they want, they leave.
 Others leave because of the noise and cold too (or conversations with imaginary friends).
 And I may do that too, at some point, but not just yet.
 Is true that my new area has some sort of “village” feeling that makes you forget you are in London.
 There is a very diverse and strong community vibe here, I like that.